Winter/Summer Study Trips: FAQ

 When and how do I complete the preregistration?

-For winter trips you can preregister when it becomes available in late August.
-For summer trips, preregistration becomes available in late January.
-You definitely must complete it before study trip registration begins because only those students who have done so will be able to select the study trip classes online.
+For winter trips you can preregister when it becomes available early in the fall semester.
+For summer trips, preregistration becomes available in late January or early in the spring semester.
+You are required to complete preregistration before study trip registration begins because only those students who have done so will be able to select the study trip classes online.
 Your access will be via SAIC Self-Service.

 Does preregistering commit me to taking a study trip?